prof3ssorSt3v3/mad9011/docs/deliverables/exercises/ex-6.md

 Submit your compressed lName-fName-section#-web-banner folder to Brightspace.
 Your folder should contain the following:

-- lName-fName-section#-web-banner.psd
+- lName-fName-section#-web-banner.ai
-- Links folder (containing original image)
+- Links folder (containing original image) or emmbed the images
-- Support folder (containing any Ai files used to create vector art)
 - Exports folder containing:
   - lName-fName-section#-web-banner.jpg - 72dpi, 1440 x 500px